Abjad/abjad/trunk/abjad/docs/chapters/appendices/parallel_processing/index.rst

-Three, if you're computing very large fragments in parallel, expect a wait after your fragment generating procedures complete while the results are returned to the main python process.
+Three, if you're computing very large fragments in parallel, expect a wait after your fragment generating procedures complete while the results are returned to the main Python process.
 If the function never returns, then one of your processes failed, and you'll have to go find it.